Convergence to Gibbs equilibrium - unveiling the mystery

 so that the limiting covariance had inter-velocity correlations for a class of $V_{n}$ with $L_{0}=\emptyset$.
 It is easy to get such examples.
 Assume that in (\ref{O_U_spectral}) $\mu$ is sufficiently large.
 Put $V=1+V_{1}$ where $V_{1}$ has sufficiently small $l_{\infty}$-norm, then

-and the linear in $V_{1}$ term provides non-zero correlations $<p_{i}p_{j}>,i\neq j$, if $V_{1}(i,j)\neq0$. \item One can easily construct, using (\ref{Gibbs-nonGibbs}), for $N=1,2$, examples of $H\in\mathbf{H}_{G}$ and $C_{f}\in S$ with Gibbs limiting distribution.
+and the linear in $V_{1}$ term provides non-zero correlations $<p_{i}p_{j}>,i\neq j$, if $V_{1}(i,j)\neq0$. \item As a rare exception, one can construct, using (\ref{Gibbs-nonGibbs}), even for $N=1,2$, examples of $H\in\mathbf{H}_{G}$ and $C_{f}\in S$ with Gibbs limiting distribution.
 We do not know whether such kind of examples have physical sense. \item We did not consider here other generalized processes with independent values - derivatives of the white noise and of the (non-gaussian) Levy processes.
 It is an open question what limiting distribution will be for these <<no-memory>> cases.
 It seems that the white noise is the only stationary gaussian process, providing convergence of the system to Gibbs states for almost any $V$. \end{enumerate}